Prime Minister of Bangladesh: Return of parliamentary government (1991–present)

-Khaleda Zia (BNP) (1991-1996, 2001-2006)
+Premiership of Khaleda Zia (1991–1996, 2001–2006)

-Khaleda Zia served as Prime Minister of Bangladesh twice from 1991 to 1996 and from 2001 to 2006.
+Khaleda Zia served as prime minister of Bangladesh twice from 1991 to 1996 and from 2001 to 2006.
 Once in power, Khaleda Zia's government made substantial changes in education policy, introducing free education for girls up to the 10th grade, a stipend for female students, and food for education programme funds.
 It also made highest budgetary allocation in the education sector.

-She became Prime Minister for the second consecutive term after the BNP had a landslide victory on 15 February 1996 general election to the sixth Jatiya Sangsad which is widely believed to be rigged voting after bribeing the election commissioner.
+She became prime minister for the second consecutive term after the BNP had a landslide victory on 15 February 1996 general election to the sixth Jatiya Sangsad which is widely believed to be rigged voting after bribeing the election commissioner.
 The election was, however, boycotted by all other major parties who were demanding that the elections be held under a neutral caretaker government, following allegations of rigging in a by-election held in 1994.
 Turnout was estimated at around 5%, though the government at the time claimed it to be much higher.
 On 12 June 1996 polls, BNP lost to Hasina's Awami League but emerged as the largest opposition party in the country's parliamentary history with 116 seats.

-Aiming to return to power, the BNP formed a four-party alliance on 6 January 1999 with its former political opinion Jatiya Party, and the Islamic party of Jamaat-e-Islami Bangladesh and the Islami Oikya Jot and launched several agitation programmes against the ruling Awami League.
-In the 2001 general elections BNP won the election with a two-thirds majority of seats in parliament and 46% of the vote (compared to the principal opposition party's 40%) and Khaleda Zia was once again sworn in as the Prime Minister of Bangladesh.
+Aiming to return to power, the BNP formed a four-party alliance on 6 January 1999 with its former political opponent the Jatiya Party, and the Islamic party of Jamaat-e-Islami Bangladesh and the Islami Oikya Jot and launched several agitation programmes against the ruling Awami League.
+In the 2001 general elections BNP won the election with a two-thirds majority of seats in parliament and 46% of the vote (compared to the principal opposition party's 40%) and Khaleda Zia was once again sworn in as the prime minister of Bangladesh.

 In 2008 election, they faced a landslide defeat.
 Khaleda led four-party alliance won only 32 seats and emerged as the smallest opposition party in the country's parliamentary history.
 They won only 32% of the total vote where their main rival Awami League won more than 50% of the total vote.

 In the Tenth Jatiyo Sangsad election of 2014, the BNP along with its 18 party alliance boycotted and violently protested the election to no avail.